 Students like these are considered “nontraditional,” but what exactly does that mean?
 Nontraditional students typically meet one or more of the following seven criteria:

 - They are over the age of 24

 - They have a child

-- They waited at least 1 year to start college
+- They waited at least one year to start college

 - They are a first-general student (FGS)

-College populations have changed significantly over the past few decades and, unfortunately, enrollment is trending downward.
+College populations have changed significantly over the past few decades, and enrollment is trending downward.
 According to some sources, however, the percentage of nontraditional students is expected to grow more quickly than traditional students.
 The number of nontraditional students in colleges hit 8.9 million in 2010 and has risen another 35% to exceed 12 million.
-Of those, about 14% are enrolled in community college and, by 2026, it is anticipated that 13.3 million nontraditional students will be pursuing a college education.
+Of those, about 14% are enrolled in community college, and by 2026, it is anticipated that 13.3 million nontraditional students will be pursuing a college education.